 After a few hours there, I felt so ill I came close to saying I just couldn’t work there.
 Beggars can’t be choosers; I drank lots of water and endured the discomfort.

-I eventually decided that a low income and working at home (when I could get anything that is) were preferable to enduring the hell of working in modern offices.
+I eventually decided that a low income and working at home where possible when work was available were preferable to enduring the hell of working in modern offices.
 I also reached zero tolerance for noise, crowding, distractions, interruptions and human energy vampires.

 Many people do not seem bothered by all this: they don’t feel the negative effects.
 I seem to be hypersensitive to the emanations and chemicals.
 Perhaps this goes with being in touch with other dimensions and being able to sense unseen influences.